 Module 5 Exercise for the individual

 Your Academic Director

-The design of this online short course is guided by SCHE faculty, as well as industry experts, who will share their experience and in-depth knowledge with you throughout the course.
+The design of this online course is guided by Stanford Center for Health Education faculty and industry experts who will share their experience and in-depth subject knowledge with you throughout the course.

 Adjunct Professor, Program in Human Biology, Stanford University

 Earn a certificate of completion from Stanford Center for Health Education

 Gain an in-depth understanding of exercise physiology and earn an official certificate of completion from Stanford Center for Health Education.

 Your certificate will be issued in your legal name and sent to you upon successful completion of the course, as per the stipulated requirements.

 GetSmarter's learning model is designed to help you, as a working professional, improve your skills without compromising on work and family responsibilities.
 The course work is broken up into weekly, manageable bite-sized modules, with incremental deadlines, designed to help you pace yourself over the duration of the course and allow you the legroom to work when it suits you best.